basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Operations-New.md

 ## Tuning

 These tuning values may also be set via the node's `app.config` file.
-See the [[Configuration guide|Multi Data-Center Replication Configuration New]] for more information.
+See the [[Configuration guide|Multi Data-Center Replication v3 Configuration]] for more information.

 **fullsync max_fssource_node**